top of page

 5% health care

 Consider the following example regarding the cost of surgery.
-The average salary for general surgeons is $450,000 and registered nurses $70,000.
-If five surgeries are performed each week (which is below the national average so it's easier on the medical staff), that results in $3,461 for two surgeons and $1,076 for four nurses, or $4,537 total for six medical personnel per procedure (including pre/post care).
+The average salary for general surgeons is $450,000, and registered nurses $70,000.
+If five surgeries are performed each week (which is below the national average so it's easier on the medical staff), that results in $3,461 for two surgeons and $1,076 for four nurses, or $4,537 total for six medical personnel per procedure (including pre-/post-care).

 Add the expense for medical instruments, supplies, and the use of a sanitized room, the average surgical procedure should be approx. $5,000-$10,000, which is affordable with the above estimate.
-However, the medical industry charges a great deal higher than this (e.g., coronary bypass costs up to $200,000).
+However, the medical industry charges a great deal higher than that (e.g., coronary bypass costs up to $200,000).

-After years of relying on the "blank check" aspect of insurance where the medical industry overcharged patients excessively, medical costs under the new policy will need to adjust to a world where patients pay for the procedure themselves, which will bring costs down to normalized levels.
+After years of relying on the "blank check" aspect of insurance where the medical industry overcharged patients excessively, medical costs under the new policy will need to adjust to a world where patients pay for the procedure themselves, which will bring costs down to more normalized levels.

-Pharmaceuticals, who have mentioned that the high cost of prescription drugs is due to the additional cost of failed drug trials, will have to reduce the cost of a given drug to only consist of the manufacturing cost of
+Pharmaceuticals, who have stated that the high cost of prescription drugs is due to the additional cost of failed drug trials, will have to reduce to consist only of the manufacturing cost of the drug itself.
+The additional cost of research and development for new drugs will be primarily funded through donations and charitable organizations rather than passed along to the consumer.

-Since the health insurance industry will be dismantled by this new policy, their stockpile of funds from collecting premiums over the years should be returned to the original payer as a lump sum to give patients
+Since the medical insurance industry will be dismantled by this new policy, their stockpile of funds from collecting premiums over the years should be returned to the original payer as a lump sum to give patients an initial boost to their personal healthcare saving accounts.

 bottom of page